hashicorp/levant/docs/README.md

 ## Documentaion Pages

-* [Commands](./commands.md) - detail about the Levant CLI and flags assosiated with each command.
+* [Commands](./commands.md) - detail about the Levant CLI and flags associated with each command.
 * [Templates](./templates.md) - detail about Levant's templating engine and functions.
 * [Clients](./clients.md) - information on Nomad and Consul client configuration options.